devlewis/haiku-shift-api/README.md

 ### Run Program

-- Create local database and user
+- Create local database and user, local test database and user
 - Run `npm run migrate`
 - Make requests using the root: `localhost:8000` or your specified port